digitalmint-cyber/.github/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Describe the ideal implementation you've considered** A clear and concise description how this feature should be completed.

 **How soon do you envision this completed**
 Provide your optimal timeline.